Vyral/joshua-holt/_posts/2020-05-15-3-tips-for-a-safe-move-during-this-time.md

 {% include youtube.html %}

-Recently, a number of folks have asked me about how they can keep their families safe during the moving process right now.
-Since we’re in the midst of a pandemic, I have three tips for you to help make your move safe and healthy:
+Recently, several folks have asked me about how they can keep their families safe during the moving process right now.
+Since the COVID-19 pandemic is ongoing, I have three tips for you to help make your move safe and healthy:

 **1\.
 It's worth spending a bit of extra money.** The American Moving and Storage Association recommends passing on free, recycled boxes from supermarkets and liquor stores.
 Instead, get new moving boxes and packing tape.
 The reason is simple: Less chance of exposure to the virus.
 Stock up on adequate disinfectants and wipes for yourself, your moving truck, and any shared equipment you might be using.&nbsp;&nbsp;